 The 2011 Hilary E.C.
 Millar Award for Innovative Approaches to Adolescent Health Care is presented once per year at the Society’s Annual Meeting in Seattle, WA.
 Nancy Brown, Ph.D., a PAMF health education manager and the WAY2GO! project director, accepted the award in person and shared a slideshow and overview of the WAY2GO! program with meeting attendees.

-E-Messaging allows Palo Alto Medical Foundation (PAMF) patients who use My Health Online to send a secure electronic message to their doctor and health care team.
+E-Messaging allows Palo Alto Medical Foundation (PAMF) patients who use My Health Online to send a free secure electronic message to their doctor and health care team.
 Effective today (March 1, 2011) PAMF patients can now enjoy free e-Messaging as part of their online services through My Health Online.